Alejandroacho/KanCruz/Readme.txt

-Stranger strings wiss you a nice day :)
+Stranger strings wish you a nice day :)